 Related marker.
 Click here for another marker that is related to this marker.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 5, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
-This page has been viewed 458 times since then and 17 times this year.
+It was originally submitted on June 5, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
+This page has been viewed 680 times since then and 88 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on June 5, 2016, by Rev. Ronald Irick of West Liberty, Ohio. • Bill Pfingsten was the editor who published this page.